Checklist For The Assessment Of Permit-To-Work Systems

 Measuring Performance

-- Is there a monitoring procedure, or are there scheduled spot checks to ensure that permits are followed?
+- Is there a monitoring procedure or scheduled spot checks to ensure permits are followed?

 Audit and review

-- Is there a procedure for reporting any incidents arising during work carried out under a permit?
+- Is there a procedure for reporting incidents arising during work carried out under a permit?

 - Is the permit-to-work system audited as appropriate, preferably by people not normally employed at the site or offshore installation?